tel/old-blog/_posts/2014-08-08-six_points_about_type_safety.md

 [^typeable]: Even if you have a type system which is by default erased it's sometimes possible to retain information from it for purposes of reflection at runtime.
 Haskell's `Typeable` mechanism does this.
 Notably, these mechanisms *can* be very dangerous.
 It's easy to break type safety if they're included. `Typeable` has been fixed in Haskell, but it took some time before its safe semantics were well understood.

 [^unsafe]: This is the legacy behind things like Haskell's `unsafeCoerce` which is, as it sounds, highly unsafe.
-To get access to this (sometimes useful) function you even need to import a special module nammed, apropriately, `Unsafe.Coerce`.
+To get access to this (sometimes useful) function you even need to import a special module named, appropriately, `Unsafe.Coerce`.

 [types-of-data]:http://tel.github.io/2014/07/23/types_of_data/